dynamsoft-docs/capture-vision-docs/parameters/file/task-settings/index.md

 ### Task Types

-There are five types of tasks and they belong to two categories: image processing tasks and semantic processing tasks.
+There are five types of tasks and they belong to two categories: image-processing tasks and semantic-processing tasks.

 > NOTE
 >